 You can also find actors Sarah Bernhardt and Yves Montand; painters Pissarro, Seurat, Modigliani and Delacroix; chanteuse Édith Piaf; and dancer Isadora Duncan.

-Also of interest, more for the tale than tomb, is the Mur des Fédérés (Wall of the Federalists).
+Of interest, more for the tale than the tomb, is the Mur des Fédérés (Wall of the Federalists).
 On 27 May 1871, the last of the Communard insurgents, cornered by government forces, fought a hopeless, all-night battle among the tombstones.
 In the morning, the 147 survivors were lined up against this completely ordinary, plain brick wall, shot, and buried where they fell in a mass grave.
-Commemorative memorials to those who died during almost every other war in modern history lie opposite to form an emotive alleyway – it is impossible not to be moved.
+Commemorative memorials to those who've died during almost every other war in modern history lie opposite to form an emotive alleyway – it is impossible not to be moved.